mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 ===============

-When setting up Kerberos in a production environment, it is best to have multiple replica KDCs alongside with a master KDC to ensure the continued availability of the Kerberized services.
+When setting up Kerberos in a production environment, it is best to have multiple replica KDCs alongside with a primary KDC to ensure the continued availability of the Kerberized services.
 Each KDC contains a copy of the Kerberos database.
-The master KDC contains the writable copy of the realm database, which it replicates to the replica KDCs at regular intervals.
-All database changes (such as password changes) are made on the master KDC.
-Replica KDCs provide Kerberos ticket-granting services, but not database administration, when the master KDC is unavailable.
-MIT recommends that you install all of your KDCs to be able to function as either the master or one of the replicas.
-This will enable you to easily switch your master KDC with one of the replicas if necessary (see :ref:`switch_master_replica`).
+The primary KDC contains the writable copy of the realm database, which it replicates to the replica KDCs at regular intervals.
+All database changes (such as password changes) are made on the primary KDC.
+Replica KDCs provide Kerberos ticket-granting services, but not database administration, when the primary KDC is unavailable.
+MIT recommends that you install all of your KDCs to be able to function as either the primary or one of the replicas.
+This will enable you to easily switch your primary KDC with one of the replicas if necessary (see :ref:`switch_primary_replica`).
 This installation procedure is based on that recommendation.

 .. warning::

     - The Kerberos system relies on the availability of correct time information.
-Ensure that the master and all replica KDCs have properly synchronized clocks.
+Ensure that the primary and all replica KDCs have properly synchronized clocks.

     - It is best to install and run KDCs on secured and dedicated